cloudevents/spec/spec.md

 - Type: `Any`
 - Description: The event payload.
-The payload depends on the `type` and the `schemaurl`.
+The payload depends on the `type` and the `dataschemaurl`.
 It is encoded into a media format which is specified by the `datacontenttype` attribute (e.g. application/json).
 - Constraints:
   - OPTIONAL